 FIT TESTING

 Using information from three studies published between 2007 and 2016, the NORA document informs that about half of U.S. workers—11 million—“achieve less than 5 to 15 dB of attenuation without training.”
 Incorporation of fit testing for individual hearing protection into hearing loss prevention programs is a need NIOSH identified decades ago.
 The NORA document recognizes that fit testing of individual hearing protection is “[t]he only way to more precisely identify the specific at-risk population.”
 The result of the fit test is a personal attenuation rating, or PAR, which describes how well an individual can fit hearing protection.
-PAR is not referenced much on the OSHA website—the only current mention is a published
+PAR is not referenced much on the OSHA website—the only current mention is a published stakeholder meeting summary report

 from 2011 on preventing occupational hearing loss—but the NORA document suggests that the term may make a comeback.
-Also on the OSHA website is a

 from OSHA to 3M regarding a personal fit-testing system.
 In its interpretation, OSHA indicates that the personal fit-test system is considered appropriate to determine initial fitting, as required by 29 CFR 1910.95(i)(5), but reiterates that the regulation codified methods for determining adequacy of attenuation in Appendix B. Thus, it appears the regulation would need to be changed to allow for new technology like the PAR to be used to determine adequacy of attenuation.
 OSHA currently approves these new technologies to train workers.
-The fact that more than half of hearing protection users achieve less than half of the labelled attenuation is a serious issue when considering that OSHA does not force employers to follow the hierarchy of controls to protect workers from noise.
-In an

 , the agency states that “29 CFR 1910.95(b)(1) allows employers to rely on personal protective equipment and a hearing conservation program, rather than engineering and/or administrative controls, when hearing protectors will effectively attenuate the noise to which employees are exposed to acceptable levels.”